 - a.
-3 Appreciation letters from the tenant or public - b.
-2 Newsletters - c.
+3 Appreciation letters or e-mail communication from the tenant or public. - b.
+1 Newsletter or other communication, including screen shots of information posted on a property app, outlining list of tenant and community events and building-specific news. - c.
 1 Copy of tenant/occupant survey (if applicable). - d.
-1 Tenant communications piece from the property management team - e.
+1 Tenant/occupant communications example from the property management team - e.
 3 Photographs reflecting the tenant events being described. - f.
 1 Table of contents from the tenant manual.
-(Do not include the entire manual or photograph collages-only single images.) - g.
+(Do not include the entire manual or photograph collages-only single images.). - g.
 3 Attachments reflecting the community events being described such as posters, flyers, newsletters, and charity acknowledgement letters.
-(Optional)

-Total of 10 attachments required - 4 optional - TOTAL 14 attachments
+Total of 13 attachments required - - TOTAL 13 attachments